-On 22, 25, 29 March & 1 April 2021, the IIJ and the International Centre for Counter-Terrorism – The Hague (ICCT), convened the second online workshop on Applying Administrative Measures within a Counter-Terrorism Context and Rule of Law Framework.
-The workshop, generously supported by the Government of Switzerland, brought together practitionersfrom Benin, Burkina Faso, Ivory Coast, Niger, Senegal, and Togo to discuss the Global Counterterrorism Forum (GCTF) Glion Recommendations on the Use of Rule of Law-Based Administrative Measures in a Counterterrorism Context as well as key concepts related to applying administrative measures within a counter-terrorism context.
+On 22, 25, 29 March & 1 April 2021, the IIJ and the International Centre for Counter-Terrorism – The Hague (ICCT), convened a second online workshop on Applying Administrative Measures within a Counter-Terrorism Context and Rule of Law Framework.
+The workshop, generously supported by the Government of Switzerland, brought together practitioners from Benin, Burkina Faso, Ivory Coast, Niger, Senegal, and Togo to discuss the GCTF's Glion Recommendations on the Use of Rule of Law-Based Administrative Measures in a Counterterrorism Context as well as key concepts related to applying administrative measures within a counter-terrorism context.

 The workshop modules addressed a series of important questions pertaining to the implementation of administrative measures in a counter-terrorism context, including:

 - What a legal framework for the use of administrative measures could look like?

 - How oversight on the legitimate use of these measures can be organised?